RocketMan/solaris-ports/components/apcupsd/README.md

 it has bound to the hid driver.
 You want to see (good):

     Oct 15 14:59:36 m5a97 usba: [ID 912658 kern.info] USB 1.10 device (usb51d,2) operating at low speed (USB 1.x) on USB 1.10 root hub: input@1, ugen0 at bus address 2

+### UPS shutdown note

+When apcupsd detects that power has failed and the `BATTERYLEVEL`, `MINUTES`, or `TIMEOUT` conditions as specified in apcupsd.conf(5) are reached, it will initiate shutdown of the system.
+On Solaris, when smf(5) eventually brings apcupsd down, apcupsd will then request that the UPS kill power.

+**A very important consideration is that you must set the EEPROM in your UPS so that it will wait a sufficient time for the system to complete shutdown before it kills the power.**  When connected via USB, apcupsd automatically sets this wait time to 60 seconds.
+When using a serial connection to a SmartUPS, you must configure the value in the UPS EEPROM by hand using apctest.